YiLi-2020/222/content/scores/vis.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Summer exchange courses" subtitle = "University of StrathClyde"
+title = "Summer program courses" subtitle = "University of StrathClyde"